chraj007/AWS-S3-Service/README.md

 # AWS-S3-Service

-This project makes its easy to read and write from Amazon Webservice (AWS) S3.
+A Java library makes its easy to read and write from Amazon Webservice (AWS) S3.

 To use please refer testcases, there are 3 test cases
 1. Reading from S3